populse/mia_processes/docs/html/_sources/documentation/pipelines/qualityControl/Bold_signals_roi.rst.txt

 - *labels_structures* (a list of integer, default value is [47, 48])
     List of structures labels for which the average signals will be extracted.

-    The defaul value is [47, 48], this correponds to le left and the right hippocampus.
+    The default value is [47, 48], this corresponds to le left and the right hippocampus.

     ::